Atlanta Passenger Injury Attorneys

 If either driver was distracted, driving under the influence of alcohol or drugs, speeding, driving recklessly, or violating other local traffic rules, that driver may have been negligent.
 A defective seatbelt or airbag could also contribute to passenger injuries.
 Our Atlanta car accident lawyers can thoroughly investigate your accident to determine fault and liability and secure evidence to support your claim.

 If you have been injured as a passenger in a car accident, the insurance company for the responsible party might try make you a lowball offer in an attempt to quickly settle your claim.
 They are in business for profit and mainly concerned with their own bottom line.
-We advise you to speak with an experienced personal injury attorney before talking to insurance companies or accepting any settlement offer.
+We advise you to speak with an experienced Atlanta personal injury attorney before talking to insurance companies or accepting any settlement offer.

 Our husband and wife team at Grant Law Office can assess the full extent of your losses – past, present, and future – and advise you on whether a settlement offer is fair.
 We can also negotiate with insurance companies for the compensation you deserve or present your case to a jury if necessary.
-Contact us at (404) 995-3955 if you have been injured as a car accident passenger.
+Contact us at (404) 995-3955 if you have been hurt as a car accident passenger.

 Contact us today for a free and comprehensive case evaluation.